Brief Description of Employees’ and Employers’ Associations

 There are no separate employee representation requirements for management.

 Union rights may be collective or individual.
-The union, its representatives and its members benefit from collective rights which protect them in the exercise of collective functions.
-For example, a union will be protected from legal proceedings where it calls industrial action provided that it follows the correct procedures.
-As regards individual rights, it is unlawful to refuse to employ a person because they are a member of a trade union.
+A union will be protected from legal proceedings where it calls industrial action provided that it follows the correct procedures.
+As regards individual rights, it is unlawful to refuse to employ a person, because they are a member of a trade union.
 In addition, the dismissal of an employee or detrimental treatment on union grounds will be an automatically unfair dismissal.
-If the union is independent and recognised (see below), the employer is obliged to give reasonable time off to trade union members, representatives and Union Learning Representatives (“URL”) so that they can participate in union activities.
-Representatives and URLs also have the right to be paid for time taken to perform their duties or for training.

 If a union is “recognised” by an employer, it will be able to undertake “collective bargaining” with the employer.
 The employer and trade union may enter into a collective agreement covering matters such as terms and conditions of employment, conditions of work, disciplinary procedures, and hiring and firing employees.
 Collective agreements are generally not legally enforceable.